swcarpentry/python-novice-gapminder/episodes/09-plotting.md

 {: .language-python}

 ![Simple Position-Time Plot](../fig/9_simple_position_time_plot.svg)

+> ## Display All Open Figures
+>
+> In our Jupyter Notebook example with `%matplotlib inline`, running the cell generates the figure directly below the code.
+> The figure is also included in the Notebook document for future viewing.
+> However, other Python environments require an additional command in order to display the figure.
+>
+> Instruct `matplotlib` to show a figure:
+> ~~~
+> plt.show()
+> ~~~
+> {: .language-python}
+>
+> This command can also be used within a Notebook - for instance, to display multiple figures
+> if several are created by a single cell.
+>
+{: .callout}

 ## Plot data directly from a [`Pandas dataframe`](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html).

 *   We can also plot [Pandas dataframes](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html).